-In Otago during 1990-2007, (adeno)tonsillectomy admissions declined, although rates were higher than the New Zealand average during the early 1990s and during 2004-2007.
-Nationally, admissions during 2003-2007 were very infrequent during the first year of life, but rose thereafter to peak amongst those 3-6 years of age.
-This age profile was remarkably similar for all of the major indications for (adeno)tonsillectomy.
+In Waitemata DHB, waiting list admissions for (adeno) tonsillectomy increased during the 1990s, reached a peak in 1996-97 and then declined.
+During this period, Waitemata's admissions were similar to the New Zealand average.
+Nationally, admissions during 2003-2007 were very infrequent during the first year of life but rose thereafter to peak amongst those 3-6 years of age.
+This age profile was remarkably similar for all of the major indications for (adeno) tonsillectomy.
 Admissions were also significantly higher for European > Māori > Pacific and Asian children and those living in urban or more deprived areas.
-Similarly, in Otago during 1996-2007, admissions were higher for European than for Māori children.
+Similarly, in Waitemata DHB during 1996-2007, (adeno) tonsillectomy admissions were higher for European > Māori > Pacific and Asian children.